-V49170-P12677 KEEP THIS POI RTION FOR YOU UR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-RTION ONLY VAXART, INC. The Board of Directors recommends you vote FOR ALL the following: For Withhold For All All All Except To withhold authority to vote for any individ nominee(s), mark "For All Except" and write number(s) of the nominee(s) on the line below.
-To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors 0 Ο O Nominees: 01) Michael J. Finney, Ph.D.
-04) W. Mark W. 02) Elaine J. Heron, Ph.D.
-05) David Whe 03) Steven Lo 06) Robert A. adon, M. .D.
-The Board of Directors recommends you vote FOR proposals 2, 3, 4, 5 ō, and 6.
-For Against Abstain 2.
-To adopt an amendment to our Restated Certificate of Ir 350,000,000 shares. ncorpora tion t o increas e the authorized number of shares of our common stock to 0 D D 3.
-To approve an amendment and restatement of our 2019 Equi thereunder by 15,000,000 shares to 43,900,000 shares. ty Incent ive Pla in to incre ase the number of shares of common stock reserved for r issuance 0 D 0 4.
-To approve an amendment and restatement of our 2022 Emp issuance thereunder by 1,800,000 shares to 3,600,000 share loyee Sto 5. xck Pu rchase Pla n to increase the number of shares of common stock res served for O O O 5.
-To ratify the selection by our Audit Committee of WithumSm December 31, 2024. ith+Brow vn, PC as our in dependent registered public accounting firm for the ye ar ending Ο D Ο 6.
-To approve, on a non-binding, advisory basis, the compensati on of ou ır nam ed execut ive officers, as disclosed in the proxy statement. Ο Ο 0 NOTE: In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the meeting or at any adjournments or postponements thereof.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+DETACH AND RETURN THIS PORTION ONLY To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+VAXART INC. For Withhold For All Except The Board of Directors recommends you vote FOR ALL the following: Election of Directors Nominees: Michael J. Finney, Ph.D.
+Elaine J. Heron, Ph.D.
+W. Mark Watson 02) 05) David Wheadon, M.D.
+For Against Abstain The Board of Directors recommends you vote FOR proposals 2, 3, 4, 5, and 6.
+0 2 To adopt an amendment to our Restated Certificate of Incorporation to increase the authorized number of shares of our common stock to 0 0 0 0 To approve an amendment and restatement of our 2019 Equity Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 15,000,000 shares to 43,900,000 shares.
+0 3 0 0 4 To approve an amendment and restatement of our 2022 Employee Stock Purchase Plan to increase the number of shares of common stock reserved for issuance thereunder by 1,800,000 shares to 3,600,000 shares. Π To ratify the selection by our Audit Committee of WithumSmith+Brown, PC as our independent registered public accounting firm for the year ending 5.
+December 31, 2024 To approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement.
+0 NOTE: In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the meeting or at any adjournments or postponements thereof.
 The effectiveness of Proposal Nos.
 3 and 4 are contingent upon approval of Proposal No. 2.
-As a result, if stockholders do not approve Proposal No. 2, then (i) the amendment and restatement of the 2019 Equity incentive Plan cannot become operative even if the stockholders approve Proposal No. 3, and (ii) the amendment and restatement of the 2022 Employee Stock Purchase Plan cannot become operative even if the stockholders approve Proposal No. 4.
-Plea ie sign exactly as your name(s) appear(s) hereon.
-When signing ers should each sign personally.
+As a result, if stockholders do not approve Proposal No. 2, then (i) the amendment and restatement of the 2019 Equity Incentive Plan cannot become operative even if the stockholders approve Proposal No. 3, and (ii) the amendment and restatement of the 2022 Employee Stock Purchase Plan cannot become operative even if the stockholders approve Proposal No. 4.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corpor as attori ation or p ney, e: partne xecutor, ao rship, plea dministrator, or other fiduciary, please give full title as s se sign in full corporate or partnership name by authorize uch.
-Joint ed officer.
-Sigr ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Da ite
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date